-This fine selection from 2019 and 2020 shows the great diversity in our donations: from the small to the large, from the personal to the precious, both unique and administrative.
+This fine selection from 2021 shows the great diversity in our donations: from the small to the large, from the personal to the precious, both unique and administrative.
 Donations are used as much as possible in the operation of the museum: in the permanent or temporary exhibitions, in educational activities and in the Research Centre as a subject of study and research.
 They all contribute to a better understanding of the history of the First World War.
 With thanks to our donors!

 An overview of our donations can be found in our yearbook.

 Enlisted embroidery of Oscar Dewulf from Gits.
 Oscar Dewulf was Filip Depoorter's grandfather.
 As a Belgian soldier he was a prisoner of war in Alten Grabow (Germany) during the war.
 He included a picture of himself and his brother Henri Dewulf in the souvenir piece.

 This tin plate bears the inscription "1915, 1916, 1917, 1918 - 58th Canadians Bugles - Ypres, Somme, Vimy, Passchendaele".
 On the back side the initials and names of the soldiers Thomas Joseph Ashton, Harry Augustus Whitman, Percy Calvesbert and George Victor Kemp are engraved.
 All four of them survived the war and returned to Canada in 1919.

 Marleen & Catherine Boudry